Anne at 13,000 Ft.: Premise

 The film stars Deragh Campbell as Anne, a shy, socially awkward daycare worker whose attitude to her life and work is radically transformed after she skydives for the first time.
 Anne goes through the motions of life as a 20-something woman in Toronto, clashes with her co-workers, goes on an awkward Tinder date, and serves as maid of honour at her best friend's wedding.
 Anne suffers from an unspecified anxiety disorder, which remains undiagnosed throughout the film.

+Cast

 Release

 Anne at 13,000 Ft. premiered at the 2019 Toronto International Film Festival, before screening at other international festivals, such as the Berlinale.
 During its festival run, the film was picked up for American distribution by Cinema Guild.

 The film was scheduled to be theatrical released on March 20, 2020, but the planned release was postponed due to the COVID-19 pandemic.
 Nearly a year later, the film was released virtually on February 19, 2021, through the TIFF Bell Lightbox, and Vancouver's Cinematheque.